rp42dev/Crew-AI-ebay-product-scraper-rewriter/README.md

 ```

 ## 📄 License
 This project is licensed under the MIT License.
-See the
+See the [LICENSE](LICENSE) file for details.

 ## 📧 Contact
-For questions or contributions, please open an issue on GitHub or contact the project maintainer.
+For questions or contributions, please open an issue on GitHub.